-There are many sides to learning.
-First, learning and teaching is not the same.
+Learning and teaching is not the same.
 Learning is what happens within a person.
 You may (or may not) come to profit greatly from its results as time goes by.
-Public teaching, on the other hand, is a project of taming and conformisation, most of all.
-At least it seems so.
-It also seems to kill natural, inborn interest in learning as school years go by.
-However, a part of that may be counteracted by proper study methods, hopefully.
+Teaching, on the other hand, is a performance that fails when it is is schemed to conformise and to dwarf natural, inborn interest in learning as school years go by.
+However, a part of that may be counteracted by proper study methods.
+Let us hope so.

 This becomes all the more interesting in the light of that half of the persons on the test were researchers at SINTEF and doctorate students, and all failed on an exam they had previously taken.
-Suffice to say that good learning methods and teaching methods (rigmarole) are designed to counteract massive forgetting, but Norwegian universities typically ignore the basics of just that.
-The proof of the pudding?
-Rystad's investigation counts too.
-[Note 8]
+Suffice to say that good learning methods and teaching methods (rigmarole) are designed to counteract massive forgetting, but Norwegian universities typically ignore the basics of it.
+[Note 3]

 Learning outcomes are concerned with the achievements of the learner rather than the intentions of any teacher.
 They can take many forms and can be broad or narrow.
 The term 'learning outcome' stands for such as gains in knowledge, demonstrable skill or understanding due to a learning process.
 Those gains should be assessible too.
 Further, Unesco includes (altered or built) attitudes among learning outcomes.

-I stick to a broader understanding of it, linked to Smith's definition of learning (in the section above).
-It is not easy to measure internal changes in students or learners, as some such changes and gains may go unnoticed by others, and may be unclear to those who are in the process of giving birth to them (compare 'incubation' in the top section).
+Smith's definition of learning (two sections above) includes parts that are not very easy to measure, namely internal changes in students or learners.
+The reason is some such changes and gains may go unnoticed by others, and those who are in the process of giving birth to them (compare 'incubation' in the top section) may be unaware of them for a long time as well.
 Sound research allows for incubation of new material.
 Many researchers have applied the principle of incubation to eventually come up with good solutions to problems.

-Learning may be part of education or personal development.
-In quite intelligent animals and humans, sound learnings happens through play.
+Learning may be part of both education and personal development and so on.
+In quite intelligent animals and humans, sound learnings comes with play.
 And learning may come about without conscious awareness, as in passive learning.
 As for learning ways in formal studies and out of school, learning can be helped on and up by such as:

-Material on such sides to learning are on-site [Link].
+Material on such aspects of learning are on-site [Link].

-The site seldom or never goes down to low sides to learning, as imprinting (among animals) habituation, association, and conditioning.
-Apart from saying that rote-learning (cramming) can be good in a nervous, exam-fixated study, and suggesting ways and means to profit from cramming with little wear and tear, the stress on this site is on higher fields of learning: observation, play, enculturation by fine stories, and how to grow personal insights, not unlike scientists and researchers who struggle for solutions by trial and error, clever incubations and much else.
+But studied rote-learning (cramming) can help in a nervous, exam-fixated study, and suggesting ways and means to profit from cramming with little wear and tear.
+Nonetheless, the stress on this site is on higher forms of learning: observation, play, story-telling, personal insights, not unlike scientists and researchers who struggle for solutions by trial and error, clever incubations and much else.

-❖ Learning helps personal development, and study skills favour learning.
-I suggest there is much you can do outside school and also inside it, by "riding" on wise study methods that suit you.
+◎ Learning helps personal development, and study skills favour learning.
+There could be much you can do outside school and in school by "riding" on convenient study methods that suit you.

-Nonformal, informal and formal education may blend somewhat, as in open learning, which supposed to allow learners self-determined, independent and interest-guided learning.
+Nonformal, informal and formal education may blend somewhat, as in open learning, which is supposed to allow learners a large measure of self-determined, independent and interest-guided learning.